Coastal Flood Advisory issued for Jefferson, Orange by NWS - News Break

 Coastal Flood Advisory issued for Jefferson, Orange by NWS

-Effective: 2021-05-20 19:00:00 CDT Expires: 2021-05-20 22:00:00 CDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: If travel is required, allow extra time as some roads may be closed.
+Effective: 2021-05-21 21:40:00 CDT Expires: 2021-05-22 05:00:00 CDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: If travel is required, allow extra time as some roads may be closed.
 Do not drive around barricades or through water of unknown depth.
 Take the necessary actions to protect flood-prone property.
-Target Area: Jefferson; Orange COASTAL FLOOD ADVISORY NOW IN EFFECT UNTIL 10 PM CDT THIS EVENING * WHAT...Minor coastal flooding. * WHERE...In Louisiana, East Cameron, Vermilion, St. Mary, West Cameron, Calcasieu and Iberia Parishes.
-In Texas, Jefferson and Orange Counties. * WHEN...Until 10 PM CDT this evening. * IMPACTS...Flooding of lots, parks, and roads with only isolated road closures expected. * ADDITIONAL DETAILS...Water levels continue to decrease, but remain above minor flood stage at this time.alerts.weather.gov
+Target Area: Jefferson; Orange COASTAL FLOOD ADVISORY NOW IN EFFECT UNTIL 5 AM CDT SATURDAY * WHAT...Minor coastal flooding. * WHERE...In Louisiana, East Cameron, Vermilion, St. Mary, West Cameron, Calcasieu and Iberia Parishes.
+In Texas, Jefferson and Orange Counties. * WHEN...Until 5 AM CDT Saturday. * IMPACTS...Flooding of lots, parks, and roads with only isolated road closures expected. * ADDITIONAL DETAILS...Tide levels will range from 1 to 2 feet mean higher high water.alerts.weather.gov